-When a place is too close, we feel it not “exotic” enough to visit it or we tend to think we’ll plenty of occasions to visit it.
+When a place is too close, we feel it not “exotic” enough to visit it or we tend to think we’ll have plenty of occasions to visit it.
 And so we tend to push back.

-At first glance this region remind me of Tuscany for the golden hills of threshed wheat, lines of cypresses and bushes, fields of sunflowers ripening in the sun, hay bales drying in the sun and beautiful streets twisted around amazing villages and towns.
+At first glance this region reminds me of Tuscany for the golden hills of threshed wheat, lines of cypresses and bushes, fields of sunflowers ripening in the sun, hay bales drying in the sun and beautiful streets twisted around amazing villages and towns.

 in name of food, wine and culture

 This will be a taste of our two-day trip to Marche but I promise we’ll be back soon to tell you more about it!

 Our first stop is Recanati, a town we connect with its most famous inhabitant: Giacomo Leopardi.

 Strolling around this village is wonderful and everything revolves around the world-famous author.

 I know it seems quite obvious but believe me, you won’t be disappointed by the visit!
 It’s grand!
 You will be welcomed by a passionate staff, who will lead you along the rooms where Leopardi spent his childhood.